MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 ## <a id="missing-initramfs"></a>Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0)

 This error occurs because of a recent system update (kernel).
-It's most commonly seen in RHEL based distributions.
+It's most commonly seen in RHEL-based distributions.
 You can [identify this issue from the Azure serial console](#identify-kernel-boot-issue).
 You'll see any of the following error messages:

 1. "Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0)"